Predictive Communications for Low-Altitude Networks: Layered Predictive Communication Framework

 \subsection{The Middle-Scale Tactical Layer}

-Operating under the directives of the strategic layer, the tactical layer is responsible for coordinating multiple nodes within a localized context.
-This layer leverages more accurate, mid-term, local-area predictions to translate the high-level strategic plan into a refined set of concrete, coordinated actions.
-Its key function is to adapt the strategic plan to the dynamic realities of the local environment.
-A canonical example is illustrated in Fig.~\ref{fig:framework}(c).
+{The tactical layer adapts the strategic plan to dynamic local realities using more accurate, mid-term predictions.
+Its key functions are multi-node coordination, reactive re-routing, and proactive re-timing.} A canonical example is illustrated in Fig.~\ref{fig:framework}(c).
 The strategic layer may have issued a route directive of $2\to 6 \to 7$.
-However, the nodes in the local cluster observe that the direct link $2 \to 6$ is currently blocked or experiencing deep fading.
-Therefore, the tactical layer's first action is to perform a local re-routing, adjusting the path to $2\to 5 \to 7$ to bypass the obstruction.
+However, the nodes in the local cluster observe that the direct link $2 \to 6$ is {physically blocked by a building or virtually blocked by a suspected jamming attack or a newly imposed "no-fly" zone.} Therefore, the tactical layer's first action is to perform a local re-routing, adjusting the path to $2\to 5 \to 7$ to bypass the obstruction.
 Having established a viable new path, it then proceeds to coordinate the transmission timing.
-Using their superior local predictive models, nodes 2 and 5 can identify and schedule their respective transmissions to coincide with periods of high channel gain.
+Using their superior local predictive models, nodes 2 and 5 can identify and schedule their respective transmissions to coincide with periods of high channel gain and low security exposure.
 This dual capability of reactive re-routing and proactive re-timing allows the system to enhance efficiency and resilience in a way the coarse global model could not foresee.